wavelet-lab/docs/source/hardware/xmass.rst

 * Calibration path: NOISE or CAL signal to xSDR module for RX calibration.
 * Loopback path: TX from xSDR module to RX of the same channel for loopback testing.

-In addition, the NOISE/CAL signal can be routed to the first channel of each xSDR module directly through the M.2 socket.
+In addition, the NOISE/CAL signal can be routed to the first channel(LNAL_A) of each xSDR module directly through the M.2 socket.
 This avoids using the RF frontend, resulting in more accurate calibration.

 Software